qualified/embed-demos/CONTRIBUTING.md

 Make sure to test all demos by hand before committing.
 Some package bumps involve breaking changes.

 The [server validation](server-validation) app will also need manual bumping and testing.

+Also make sure to update any readmes or descriptions that point to docs or mention parts of the API to align with the current version.